Little asks Idaho board of education to allow more fans

-Idaho Gov. Brad Little’s office asked the state board of education to review its plan to allow more spectactors at high school events, it was announced Wednesday.
+Idaho Gov. Brad Little’s office asked the state board of education to review its plan to allow more spectators at high school events, it was announced Wednesday.

 There were no specifics on how many more fans can be in attendance.
 But in a news release, the governor’s office said the board of education would announce changes to the plan.